Fantastique: Frenetic romanticism

 In France, the discovery of English Gothic novels gave rise to a profusion of so-called "frenetic" novels (roman frénétique) (also known as "roman noir").
 Still strongly influenced by the marvellous, these romantic works of the 1830s introduced a taste for horror and the macabre into the French novel.

 The frenetic novel reached its apogee with the "petits romantiques".
-Pétrus Borel, in Champavert, Contes immoraux (1833) and especially in Madame de Putiphar (1839), was even more provocative than the English writers, particularly in his indulgence in the horrible.
+Pétrus Borel, in Champavert (1833) and especially in Madame de Putiphar (1839), was even more provocative than the English writers, particularly in his indulgence in the horrible.
 The cruelty of Champavert's stories foreshadows Auguste de Villiers de L'Isle-Adam.
 What's more, Borel wrote a truly fantastique tale, Gottfried Wolfgang (1843).

 Among the outstanding works of the French Gothic period are novels which, having been written with the aim of parodying the tales of Lewis and Radcliffe, have become authentic roman noir.
 The literary critic Jules Janin wrote L'âne mort et la femme guillotinée (1829).
 Similarly, Frédéric Soulié's Les mémoires du Diable which combined the roman frénétique with the passions of the Marquis de Sade.

 Notable works in that category include: